-- A plugin exists in the official WordPress plugin repository for at least one full release cycle, is updated regularly, and is used/tested by the community.
+- A plugin exists in the official WordPress plugin repository, is updated regularly, and is used/tested by the community.

 - Weekly chats are taking place on Slack, and the feature lead is attending the weekly core dev chat.

-- Regular blog posts are published publicly, tracking the progress and major decisions of the feature plugin.
+- A kickoff post and regular update posts are published publicly, tracking the progress and major decisions of the feature plugin.